ram020507/campus-connect/README.md

 If a similar doubt already exists, students can instantly view the previous solution without waiting for a new response.
 The platform aims to reduce repeated doubts, improve learning accessibility, and provide a structured educational experience for students.

-The platform aims to reduce repeated doubts, improve learning accessibility, and provide a structured educational experience for students.

 ## Features